Move your next project into a channel

 - Upload key files, like project briefs or design guidelines, to help everyone see the scope of the work ahead.

 - Update the channel topic at the top to reflect the current status of the project.
-For example, ‘Gearing up for our kickoff meeting on 28th January’.
+For example, “Gearing up for our kickoff meeting on January 28th”.

 Step 2: Add teammates and set expectations